-- ☐ The page table is very large (number of pages in virtual memory space is very large). - \square Access to the page table has to be very fast \Longrightarrow the page table has to be stored in very fast memory, on chip. - A special cache is used for page table entries, called translation lookaside buffer (TLB); it works in the same way as an ordinary memory cache and contains those page table entries which have been most recently used. - The page table is often too large to be stored in main memory.
-Virtual memory techniques are used to store the page table itself ⇒ only part of the page table is stored in main memory at a given moment.
+- The page table is very large (number of pages in virtual memory space is very large). - □ Access to the page table has to be very fast $\Rightarrow$ the page table has to be stored in very fast memory, on chip. - A special cache is used for page table entries, called translation lookaside buffer (TLB); it works in the same way as an ordinary memory cache and contains those page table entries which have been most recently used. - The page table is often too large to be stored in main memory.
+Virtual memory techniques are used to store the page table itself table is stored in main memory at a given moment.